 Accessing the second instalment

-Five weeks following the date of commencement, if you wish to claim the second payment, you are required to submit the Support4work claim for second payment form and attach the injured person’s payslips for the period the injured person has returned to work.
+Five weeks following the date of commencement, if you wish to claim the second payment, you are required to submit the Support4work claim for second payment form and attach the injured person’s payslips for the period the injured person has returned to work and the injured person's current certificate of capacity/fitness.

 If there are significant changes to the injured person’s recovery at work (since commencement of the grant) additional information may be requested to determine if you are eligible for the second payment.